ericcarickli/cep-distance/README.md

 // TODO
-1- handle error message to show correctly
+1- handle error message to show correctly -- done
-2- calculate and save elements from .csv
-3- configure docker
+2- calculate and save elements from .csv  -> handle when cep is invalid for mass  importation 3- configure docker
 4- check the code if it's all good